MicrosoftDocs/Virtualization-Documentation/tlfs.md

 interrupt is delivered (that is, the corresponding bit in the IRR is set).

-This register can be used by guests to “poll” for messages.
+This register can be used by guests to “poll" for messages.
 It can also be used as a way to drain the message queue for a SINTx that has been disabled (that is, masked).